 Life insurance is something most people need to have and there are several questions to consider when choosing a policy.
 Specifically, ask yourself:

-These questions can help you determine whether term life or a permanent life insurance policy is the better fit.
+These questions can help you determine whether a term life or a permanent life insurance policy is the better fit.
 And if you opt for permanent life insurance, they can also help you decide between IUL vs. whole life insurance.

 Don’t forget that there’s also a third permanent life insurance option available: variable universal life insurance.
 With variable universal life insurance, you’re investing the cash value portion of the policy directly into mutual funds or other securities, rather than tracking a stock market index.
 This type of policy can offer the highest return potential but it can also carry the most risk.